ngwx/Visualizing_Taxi_Availability_in_Singapore/README.md

 The data is sourced from the Taxi Availability API from data.gov (https://data.gov.sg/dataset/taxi-availability)

 How to use:
-1. Please download the project (Clone or download button in green >> Click Download ZIP).
+1. Please download the project (Clone or download button in green >> Click Download ZIP) and unzip it.

 2. RStudio is required.
 Please install it to run the R markdown file (Visualizing_Taxi_Availability_in_Singapore.Rmd).